Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 Component manager provides information about installed and running components.

-The main features of the Component Manager API include:
+The main features of Component Manager API include:

 - Managing component context